swcarpentry/git-novice/episodes/08-collab.md

 With GitHub, it is possible to comment on the diff of a commit.
 Over the line of code to comment, a blue comment icon appears to open a comment window.

-The Collaborator posts her comments and suggestions using the GitHub interface.
+The Collaborator posts their comments and suggestions using the GitHub interface.

 ::::::::::::::::::::::::::::::::::::::::::::::::::